 The Company's Convertible Notes are included in the computation of the diluted net increase or decrease in net assets resulting from operations per share by application of the "if-converted method."
-Under the if-converted method, interest charges applicable to the convertible notes for the period are added to the reported net increase or decrease in net assets resulting from operations and the full amount of shares (pro-rata if not outstanding for the full period) that would be issued are added to weighted average basic shares.
+Under the if-converted method, interest charges applicable to the convertible notes for the period are added to reported net increase or decrease in net assets resulting from operations and the full amount of shares (pro-rata if not outstanding for the full period) that would be issued are added to weighted average basic shares.
 Convertible notes are considered anti-dilutive only when its interest per share upon conversion exceeds the basic net increase or decrease in net assets resulting from operations per share.
-For the three months ended March 31, 2014 and 2013, the effects of the convertible notes are anti-dilutive and dilutive, respectively.
-For the year ended December 31, 2013, the effect of the convertible notes were anti-dilutive.
+For the three months and six months ended June 30, 2015, the effects of the convertible notes are anti-dilutive.

 The if-converted method of computing the dilutive effects on convertible notes assumes a conversion even if the contracted conversion price exceeds the market value of the shares.
-As of March 31, 2014 the current conversion rate of the Convertible Notes is approximately 127.4733 shares of our common stock per \$1,000 principal amount of the conversion rate, equivalent to a conversion price of approximately \$7.84 per share of the Company's common stock.
+As of June 30, 2015 the current conversion rate of the Convertible Notes is approximately 133.59 shares of our common stock per \$1,000 principal amount of the Convertible Notes, equivalent to a conversion price of approximately \$7.49 per share of the Company's common stock.
 Upon conversion, the Company may issue the full amount of common stock and retire the full amount of debt outstanding or, at its option, settle the conversion in cash.